DiefBell/No-Youtube-Shorts-Extension/README.md

 ### To-do:
 - Better logger
-- Jazz up the popup UI a bit
+- Jazz up the popup UI a bit (see AdBlock's popup)
 - Add buy-me-a-coffee
 - Custom page for settings
 - All user to set custom disabled time (settings page?)